FrancisCalizo/ohyoufrancybruh/content/blog/hello-world/index.md

 So *technically* this isn't my first blog post, contrary to the order of appearance and description of this particular post.
 My first post can be found [here](/are-coding-bootcamps-worth-it/), which I explain in great detail about my coding bootcamp experience.

+I also originally had this blog written with WordPress for a year, but later discovered the great wonder that is <a href="https://gatsbyjs.org/" target="_blank">Gatsby.js</a>.
+Shortly after, I hopped on the <a href="https://reactjs.org/" target="_blank">React</a> learning train and am now a happy Gatsby.js user. 👍

 Anyway, I'm glad you've found your way to my personal slice of the internet...er, one of them at least.

 My name is Francis and I'm a software developer from Fort Lauderdale, FL. ☀️